erik-smit/erik-smit.github.io/_posts/2022-04-23-shengmilo-mx02s-infos.md

 Here's some notes about my Sheng Milo MX02S.

+# Brake lever adjustment. (~2400km/2022-06-28)
+The right brake lever was no longer depressing the brake cutoff switch, requiring constant outward pressure during cycling.
+Solved by removing the throttle and rotating the middle adjustment screw of the right brake lever counterclockwise.

 # Brake Pads replacement. (~1950km)
 I needed to replace my Sheng Milo MX02S Brake Pads at ~1950km